 - Brood cells are naturally a different size than honey cells.
 The extra space in the brood cells leaves space for parasites like the Varroa mite to enter the cell with the growing larvae.
-Varroa mites are between 1-2 millimeters, but are no small matter.
-Between 2015-2016 Varroa mites are believed to have caused the loss of 44% of honey bee colonies in the US.
-For this reason, bee colonies housed in Langsroth's hives seem to be at an increased risk of disease and parasite infestation.
+Varroa mites are between 1–2 millimeters but are no small matter.
+Between 2015 and 2016, Varroa mites are believed to have caused the loss of 44% of honey bee colonies in the US.
+For this reason, bee colonies housed in Langstroth's hives seem to be at an increased risk of disease and parasite infestation.

 About Top Bar Bee Hives

-Developed in Kenya in the early 1970's, this hive design is very basic and easy to build at home using plans from sites like BeginningBeeKeeper.com if you want to skip out on the hefty price tag which starts around $200 and climbs from there.
+Developed in Kenya in the early 1970s, this hive design is very basic and easy to build at home using plans from sites like BeginningBeeKeeper.com if you want to skip out on the hefty price tag which starts at around $200 and climbs from there.

 The basic body of the hive is a long trapezoid with bars laid over the top and a roof to cap it off.

-When the colony grows too big or a honey harvest is desired, the last few bars with comb attached are carefully removed and replaced by empty bars.
-The comb is then crushed and the honey strained out and separated from the wax and other contents.
+When the colony grows too big, or a honey harvest is desired, the last few bars with comb attached are carefully removed and replaced by empty bars.
+The comb is then crushed, and the honey is strained out and separated from the wax and other contents.

-As with anything, here's the drawbacks of using a Top Bar style hive:
+As with anything, here are the drawbacks of using a Top Bar style hive: